 - Provide only “value add” reporting – too much is not a good thing.

-- Consider specialized training by team – PM training, Finance team training, etc.
+- Consider specialized training by a team – PM training, Finance team training, etc.

 - Attend User Group and Support Groups to learn from the community.